z9er/CyberpunkTHING/README.md

 will be deleted.
 Your downloads folder will not be touched!
 That means if you have made your own modded setup on top of the list, you should update mods *manually*.

 Updating is like installing.
-You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.
+You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button

 # Frequently Asked Questions